What is the course about?

 By the end of this course you should be able to...

-- Have a grasp of the key themes in the texts studied
+- Gain a grasp of the key themes in the texts studied

-- Understand the historical context in which the texts were composed
+- Appreciate the historical context in which the texts were composed

 - Appreciate the texts’ importance for later Western culture and thought.